 Mark your calendar with upcoming events in New Harmony!

-This year, April 12-15, 2023, the artists come to town to participate in the annual First Brush of Spring Plein Air Paintout.
+Each year artists come to town to participate in the annual First Brush of Spring Plein Air Paintout.
 150 or more travel from near and far to put paint to canvas (or pastels to paper, or whatever their choice of artistic medium might be).
-They scatter about, scanning locales around town…
+They scatter about, scanning locales around town for inspiration.
+Some will…

 Looking for fun places to go with kids?
 Add New Harmony, Indiana to your list of family vacation ideas.
 Whether you’re making a day trip or an extended stay, you will find plenty to see and do.
 Take a seat in the Oculus where, inside one of the two small log cabins on West Street, a camera obscura has…